SiD3W4y/r2-gorecover/Readme.md

 ## Recovery process
 The recovery process is simple.
 Every go executable (from what I have seen) has a .gopclntab.
-It is a section containing debug informations about functions (such as virtual address, file of origin, etc...).
-When a go executable is stripped only the symtab is remove, and from this debugging info we can thus recover the symbols.
+It is a section containing debug information about functions (such as virtual address, file of origin, etc...).
+When a go executable is stripped only the symtab is removed, and from this debugging info we can thus recover the symbols.
 The section is structured as such:

 ```